Lyman Hall (academic): Early life

 Born in 1859 in Americus, Georgia, he attended Mercer University in Penfield, Georgia.
 He was admitted to the United States Military Academy in 1877, and graduated in 1881.
-Due to a physical disability, he was unable to have a military career; instead, he taught mathematics at the Georgia Military Academy in Kirkwood, Georgia for two years and subsequently at the South Carolina Military Academy in Charleston, South Carolina (now known as "The Citadel") from 1883 to 1886.
+Due to a physical disability, he was unable to have a military career; instead, he taught mathematics at the Georgia Military Academy in Kirkwood, Georgia, for two years and subsequently at the South Carolina Military Academy in Charleston, South Carolina (now known as "The Citadel") from 1883 to 1886.
 He was then a professor at the Moreland Park Military Academy before Georgia Tech recruited him.

 Career

 In 1888, Captain Lyman Hall was appointed Georgia Tech's first mathematics professor (and consequently head of the school's mathematics department).
 He had a solid background in engineering due to his time at West Point and often incorporated surveying and other engineering applications into his coursework.
 He had an energetic personality and quickly assumed a leadership position among the faculty.
 At the first faculty meeting on October 5, 1888, he was elected secretary.
-On June 25, 1895, Professor Hall was invited to speak to Georgia Tech's board about the school's needs.
+On June 25, 1895, Hall was invited to speak to Georgia Tech's board about the school's needs.
 While there were no recorded minutes, subsequent board actions suggest that he recommended the construction of on-campus dormitories to reduce disciplinary problems, and a more proactive recruitment of students.

 Previous president Isaac S. Hopkins tendered his resignation in May 1895 because he had been elected president of the First Methodist Church of Atlanta and he could not do "justice to both to the school and the church".
 While several successors were considered, Samuel M. Inman proposed that the decision be postponed.
-Georgia Tech's trustees correspondingly elected Hall as the chairman of the faculty (acting president) From January 1, 1896 to July 1, 1896.
+Georgia Tech's trustees correspondingly elected Hall as the chairman of the faculty (acting president) From January 1, 1896, to July 1, 1896.
 On June 24, the trustees elected him the institute's second president.

 In February 1899, Georgia Tech opened the first textile engineering school in the Southern United States, with $10,000 from the Georgia General Assembly, $20,000 of donated machinery, and $13,500 from supporters.
 The school was named the A. French Textile School, after its chief donor and supporter, Aaron S. French.

-Lyman Hall's other goals included enlarging Tech and attracting more students, so he expanded the school's offerings beyond mechanical engineering; the new degrees introduced during Hall's administration included electrical engineering and civil engineering in December 1896, textile engineering in February 1899, and engineering chemistry in January 1901.
+Hall's other goals included enlarging Tech and attracting more students, so he expanded the school's offerings beyond mechanical engineering; the new degrees introduced during Hall's administration included electrical engineering and civil engineering in December 1896, textile engineering in February 1899, and engineering chemistry in January 1901.
 Hall also became infamous as a disciplinarian, even suspending the entire senior class of 1901 for returning from Christmas vacation a day late.

-Lyman Hall died on August 16, 1905 during a vacation at a New York health resort.
+Hall died on August 16, 1905, during a vacation at a New York health resort.
 His death while still in office was attributed to stress from his strenuous fund raising activities (this time, for a new Chemistry building).
 Later that year, the school's trustees named the new chemistry building the "Lyman Hall Laboratory of Chemistry" in his honor.